amccool/AM.Extensions.Logging.ElasticSearch/README.md

 <your chosen prefix>-YYYY-MM-DD-HH
 the default prefix is "trace"

-see <https://github.com/amccool/ElasticSearch.Diagnostics>  for setup of Elasticsearch index via kibana
+see <https://github.com/amccool/AM.Elasticsearch.TraceListener>  for setup of Elasticsearch index via kibana

-more to come (PR's welcome)
+PR's welcome